Music Recording Technology

 The Music Recording Industry is fast-paced and competitive.
 Those who have skills in technology, along with a music background, will be preferred for positions.
 The A.S.
 Music Recording Technology degree program at Finger Lakes Community College can give you the edge for success by providing a musical background as well as experience using new, state-of-the-art recording technology.

 According to the Occupational Outlook Handbook, employment of broadcast and sound engineering technicians is expected to grow 9 percent from 2012 to 2022, about as fast as the average for all occupations.
-Growth is expected to stem from businesses, schools, and radio and television stations seeking employees to operate new equipment to improve their audio and video capabilities.
+Growth is expected to stem from businesses, schools, and radio and television stations who are seeking employees to operate new equipment to improve their audio and video capabilities.

 Facilities: The program is housed in John Storyk designed state-of-the-art recording facilities.
 These include an API Vision, an SSL Duality SE, two Avid C|24's and a Toft ATB32, each with Pro Tools HDX systems.
 An extensive array of outboard gear includes preamps and compressors by Avalon, Neve, Universal Audio, A Designs, and Groove Tubes, as well as a sizable world class microphone collection with mics by Neumann, Telefunken, Audio Technica, BLUE, Royer, AKG, Sennheiser, Beyer, Schoeps, and Shure.